 Graduate Tuition (calculated based on the tuition rates for 2014-2015)

 - The number of fellowships awarded will be determined by the President’s Office every year.

 - A recipient of the fellowship is required to work 10 hours per week as a portion of the tuition being waived.
-Fellowship work starts from week two of the semester and ends the week before the final week.
-Spring break, winter break and any school holidays are excluded.
+Fellowship work starts from the second week of the semester and ends the week before finals week.
+Spring break, winter break, and any school holidays are excluded from the work requirement.

 - Fellowship work can be pre-assigned by the university.

 - No money will be paid to the student.